Protecting Those Under 21 from Life-long Consequences

 There are other alcohol-related offenses that may be relevant in underage drinking cases in Maryland including:

-Although Maryland law enforcement agencies and prosecutors take underage drinking, underage DUI or DWI and other alcohol-related offenses seriously, our experienced Maryland underage drinking defense attorneys may be able to obtain dismissal or acquittal of the charge based on a number of defense strategies including:
+Although Maryland law enforcement agencies and prosecutors take underage drinking, underage DUI or DWI and other alcohol-related offenses seriously, an experienced Maryland underage drinking or DUI attorney we provide may be able to obtain dismissal or acquittal of the charge based on a number of defense strategies including:

 These are just a handful of examples of defenses we use to protect the future of high school and college kids who commit mistakes that may be more a manifestation of lack of maturity than criminal intent.
 We know that parents whose kids that are under 21 may be concerned about the impact of an underage drinking charge on their kid’s future.
 At The Law Offices of Gary H. Gerstenfield, P.C., our Maryland underage drinking defense lawyers’ work diligently to minimize the impact of underage drinking charges on the future academic and employment prospects of young adults.